Header background image

 Partners are key to our success

-We have collaborated with Congolese civil society organisations for more than a decade.
-As part of our current programme, we provide financial support to some of our partners (ADMR and SVH) and engage in knowledge partnerships through a collaborative learning process with 10 partners.
+Partnership is a key tenet of our engagement in the DRC.
+For more than a decade, we have collaborated with Congolese CSOs.
+In 2021, ours and our partners' efforts culminated in the creation of a formal network of more than 50 peacebuilding organisations – the Community of Practice on Peacebuilding (CPP) – active across Ituri, North and South Kivu.
+As part of our current programme, we provide financial support to two partners (ADMR and SVH) and engage in knowledge partnerships through a collaborative learning process with 10 partners.

 Dynamique des Femmes Juristes (DFJ) Established on 11th September 2006 and based in Goma (North Kivu, DRC), DFJ is an NGO under Congolese law working for the protection, defence and promotion of women's and children's rights.
 Its vision is a society where human, moral and civic values are promoted without any discrimination and in the respect of human rights and the dignity of the woman, the child, and the family.
 DFJ strives to build a society where women are fulfilled, active and engaged in the improvement of their environment of life to exercise, defend and promote their rights.